hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 ## Different models for different tasks

+Operations are batched to reduce the number of API calls.

 ## Good prompting is _hard_

 Some folks will roll their eyes here, but a good prompt makes a massive difference.
 Here is an example of my first attempt at prompting: